CNN’s W. Kamau Bell Shares His Feelings About Fox Host Tucker Carlson, Saying ‘F**k Him’

 — Raw Story (@RawStory) May 6, 2019

-Bell explained to Willstein that there were two alt-right marches in his hometown of Berkley, and they were widely ignored by the town, but when the group came back for the third time, all the anti-racist groups came out and marched against them, and he joined in with the hope of drowning out the racist message.
+Bell explained to Willstein that there were two alt-right marches in his hometown of Berkley, and that they were widely ignored by the town.
+However, Bell claimed that when the group came back for a third time, all of the anti-racist groups came out and marched against them.
+Bell said that he joined in, with the hope of drowning out the racist message.

-Bell says at one point he was handed a megaphone while the crowd was gathered, and so he spoke briefly.
+Bell said that, at one point, he was handed a megaphone while the crowd was gathered — and so he made some brief remarks.

 “This is the Berkeley I believe in and we’re all here together showing up.
 Bye, Nazis, bye.”

-Bell says that Carlson used the clip on his show, and cut out the “bye, Nazis, bye” part, called Antifa a hate organization, and stated the W. Kamau Bell is a hate peddler.
+Bell said that Carlson used the clip on his show, cut out the “bye, Nazis, bye” part, called Antifa a hate organization, and stated that W. Kamau Bell is a hate peddler.

-Bell explains that in his series, United Shades of America, he “samples racism” the way Anthony Bourdain traveled the world sampling different kinds of food.
+Bell explained that in his series, United Shades of America, he “samples racism” the a manner similar to the way Anthony Bourdain traveled the world, sampling different kinds of food.

-Fox News host Tucker Carlson has been accused recently of mixing it up with other CNN hosts, including Brian Stetler who hosts the show Reliable Sources for the network, says The Inquisitr.
-Carlson reportedly sent Stetler a box of unsolicited doughnuts in an effort to fat shame him.
+Fox News host Tucker Carlson has been recently mixing it up with other CNN hosts, including Brian Stelter.
+Stelter hosts CNN’s Reliable Sources, per The Inquisitr.
+Carlson reportedly sent Stelter a box of unsolicited donuts in an effort to fat-shame him.

-Stetler responded by saying that if this is Carlson’s way of agreeing to an interview, he’ll accept the Dunkin’ Donuts delivery.
+Stelter responded by saying that if this is Carlson’s way of agreeing to an interview, he’ll accept the Dunkin’ Donuts delivery.